Akil Baddoo Preview, Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.91 team ERA ranks 26th across all league pitching staffs.
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.95).

-- White Sox pitchers combine to allow 186 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- The White Sox give up the fourth-most home runs in baseball (195 total, 1.4 per game).

-- The right-hander last pitched on Monday against the Baltimore Orioles, when he went four innings, allowing four earned runs while giving up seven hits.
+- The righty's most recent appearance came on Saturday against the Detroit Tigers, when he threw four innings, surrendering eight earned runs while giving up 12 hits.

 © 2023 Data Skrive.
 All rights reserved.